 The repair of your vehicle should go smoothly.
-Look for a repair shop who will guarantee their work.
-Find out if your insurance carrier offers guaranteed work through specific preferred body shops.
+Look for a repair shop that will guarantee their work.
+Find out if your insurance carrier offers guaranteed work through specific, preferred body shops.

 Typically, you will pay your deductible to the body shop at the time of your repair.
-How much your deductible is, depends on how you setup your insurance policy at the time you added the vehicle.
-Definitely, check into how much your deductible is before you get your repair done.
+How much your deductible is depends on how you set up your insurance policy when you added the vehicle.
+Check into how much your deductible is before you get your repair done.
 You do not want to be shocked when you go to pick up your vehicle.

-It is possible to have a zero deductible depending on what your insurance carrier offers and your selection, however, it is not common.
+It is possible to have a zero deductible depending on your insurance carrier and policy.
+However, it is not common.

-Do not procrastinate when it comes to obtaining a police report and filing your vandalism claim.
-Many times vandals get away with the crime, but it is possible someone saw something or a camera caught the act on tape.
-It is nice when you understand your insurance policy and know you are covered against such violations as a keyed car.
+Try not to procrastinate when obtaining a police report and filing your vandalism claim.
+Many times, vandals get away with the crime, but it is possible that someone saw something, or a camera caught the act on tape.
+It is nice to understand your insurance policy and know that you are covered against such violations as a keyed car.
 If you have any questions about your policy, the best bet is to contact your car insurance agent.

-Car insurance is helpful after damage occurs to your vehicle, but planning ahead and making smart choices can be your best defense.
+Car insurance is helpful after damage occurs to your vehicle, but planning and making smart choices can be your best defenses.
 Please look into ways to help prevent keyed cars and vandalism for reducing your chances of this happening again.